suncoast-devs/handbook/lessons/js-intro/variables.md

 The variable `name` will have a type of `string` while `students` will have the type `string[]` and `scores` the type `number[]`.

-The type `string[]` indicates that the variable is an array with every element being a `string`.
-Similarly, `number[]` indicates the variable is an array with every element being a `number`.
+The type `string[]` indicates that the variable is an array, with every element being a `string`.
+Similarly, `number[]` indicates the variable is an array, with every element being a `number`.

 What about an array that has different types of elements?
-Unlike `C#`, TypeScript can handle that just fine, and in a very nice way.
+Unlike `C#`, TypeScript can handle that just fine and in a very nice way.

 ```typescript
 const differentKindsOfThings = [42, 'Ice Cream', 100, 'Tacos']